Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 Green Park Market

-Spending a day exploring the ruins of Hauz Khas Complex, having lunch in Hauz Khas Village, checking out the view from Deer Park, and then walking over to Green Park Market for coffee while checking out the tombs along the way, is about as perfect a day as you can get in Delhi.
+Spending a day exploring the ruins of Hauz Khas Complex, having lunch in the village, seeing the view from Deer Park, and walking over to Green Park Market for coffee while checking out the tombs on the way is a perfect day in Delhi.

-Put on comfortable shoes, grab a bottle of water and have a wonderful day visiting these lesser known gems of Delhi.
+Put on comfortable shoes, grab a bottle of water and have a wonderful day visiting these lesser known gems.